Understanding Hydration Errors

 What Is Hydration?

-Hydration is when React "wakes up" static HTML and makes it interactive.
+Hydration is when React wakes up static HTML and makes it interactive.

-Your server sends HTML to the browser first, but it's just markup — no clicks work, no state updates happen.
+Your server sends HTML to the browser first, but it's just markup.
+No clicks work, no state updates happen.
 It's like a screenshot of your app.

 React then hydrates this HTML by attaching event listeners and state.
 If the server HTML doesn't match what React expects, you get a hydration error. ⚠️